Catenscia/MxOps/docs/source/getting_started/presentation.md

 # MxOps Presentation

-MxOps is a python package created to automate MultiversX smart contracts deployments, calls and queries.
-Inspired from DevOps tools, it aims to ease and make reproducible any set of these interactions with smart-contracts.
+MxOps is a python package created to automate MultiversX transactions: be it smart contracts deployments, calls, queries or just simple transfers.
+Inspired from DevOps tools and built on top of [mxpy](https://github.com/multiversx/mx-sdk-py-cli), it aims to ease and make reproducible any set of these interactions with the blockchain.

 MxOps aims to be useful in these situations: